Jane Chance: Teaching

 She taught at the University of Saskatchewan and then moved to Rice University in 1973 to teach Old English literature; she was the first woman appointed to a tenure-track position in the English department there.
 She was appointed to the Andrew W. Mellon Professorship in 2008 and became emerita upon her retirement in 2011.
 She is founder president of the Consortium for the Teaching of the Middle Ages.

 At Rice, Chance established what became the Medieval Studies Program; she headed the first Women's Studies program within the English department, which was nationally noted.
 In 1982 she was the first ever woman on the faculty at Rice University to gain maternity leave.
 In the late 1980s she was the first president of the Rice Commission on Women.
 She unsuccessfully sued the university for gender discrimination in 1988.
 She attempted to appeal the case in the early 1990s but was unsuccessful.
-In 1995 she established and funded the Julia Mile Chance Prize for Excellence in Teaching, named for her mother, to honor women faculty members.
+In 1995 she established and funded the Julia Mile Chance Prize for Excellence in Teaching, named for her mother, "to honor women as teachers".